jrimensnyder/Automated-ELK-Stack-Deployment/README.md

     - It downloads the filebeat debian file from the artifacts.elastic.co website using curl (its a GET of the debian file)
     - It installs the filebeat debian file on the elk server and virtual machines (Web-1,2,3)
-    - It placed the drops the filebeat configuration file into the approriate /etc/ file on the virtual machines.
+    - It drops the filebeat configuration file into the approriate /etc/ file on the virtual machines.
     - It enables and configures the filebeat module and sets up the filebeat service
     - and finally, it starts the service

 metricbeat-playbook.yml

 This YAML playbook installs metricbeat to the virtual machines.
 Metricbeat, as explined above, is software you can install on servers tp periodically collect metric from the operating system and from services running on the server.

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation
+The YAML file executes the following tasks:

+    - It downloads the metric debian file from the artifacts.elastic.co website using curl (its a GET of the debian file)
+    - It installs the metricbeat debian file on the elk server and virtual machines (Web-1,2,3)
+    - It drops the mertricbeat configuration file into the approriate /etc/ file on the virtual machines.
+    - It enables and configures the metricbeat module and sets up the metricbeat service
+    - and finally, it starts the service